temporalio/temporal-learning/docs/tutorials/infrastructure/binary/index.md

 sudo chmod +x /usr/bin/temporal-ui-server
 ```

 At this point, you've downloaded everything you need.
-The last thing to do is create a `temporal` user on your server that has the appropriate permissions to run the Temporal Service, and directory accessible to this user to store your data in.
+The last thing to do is create a `temporal` user on your server that has the appropriate permissions to run the Temporal Service, and a directory accessible to this user to store your data in.
 Run the following commands:

 ```bash
 sudo useradd temporal